maxnowack/reliable-debundle/README.md

 Always use `variable` for `replaceModules` and `replaceExports`.
 Because `inline` for both is not supported fully, most times `e` and `t` would not be replaced.

 `replaceResultString` used to replace the contents string before `writeToDisk`.

-It can change
+`friendlyExportsFrom` can read
 ```
 require.d(t, 'c', function () {
   return 1;